syan-tibco/tp-helm-charts/docs/dp-cluster-workshop/eks/README.md

 > [!IMPORTANT]
 > Please use --platform while building the image with [docker buildx commands](https://docs.docker.com/engine/reference/commandline/buildx_build/).
-> This can be different based on your machine OS and hardware architecture
+> This can be different based on your machine OS and hardware architecture.

 A sample command on Linux AMD64 is
 ```bash